TUM-I5/MolSim/README.md

 1. Create and enter into the build directory: `mkdir -p build && cd build`
 2. Run cmake: `cmake .. -D BUILD_DOC_DOXYGEN=ON` to configure the project.
 3. Run `make` to build the program.
-Run `make docs` to build the documentation.
+Run `make doc_doxygen` to build the documentation.

 ## Run